zackstout/beatles-songwriting/README.md

 ##### The four-chord cycle revisited - ii-V-I-vi

 - Start the Doo Wop sequence, I-vi-ii-V, a bar late, so it's vi-ii-V...e.g.
-Am-Dm-G
+Am-Dm-G -- no, this is wrong.
 - (and it becomes a ii-V-I! -- Reinterpreting the V as new I!)
 - (p.
 71) So we get a ii-V-I-vi (??? -- if we actually cycle by 2 chords, and don't reinterpret V as I)
 - That seems to be what we get if we start 2 bars late, not one bar late...
 Hmm..
 I guess it's 2 chords per bar.